-Edward Danner was a butcher and a union leader in the South Omaha meat packing industry before he became a state senator in the Nebraska Legislature.
+Edward R. Danner (1900-1970) was youngest son of Mack and Annie Danner of Oklahoma.
+He moved to Omaha as a young man to become a butcher, and eventually he a union leader in the South Omaha meatpacking industry before he became a state senator in the Nebraska Legislature.

 You Might Like…

 - A History of African American Legislators from North Omaha